 If you are found to have no retinopathy or mild (background) retinopathy, and your vision is not affected, you are likely just to be invited back for screening in 12 months' time.
 The retinopathy may not progress to more serious forms, particularly if your diabetes and blood pressure are well controlled.
 If more severe changes are detected, you may be referred to an eye specialist for a detailed eye examination, and treatment if necessary.

 Even if your check shows you do not have any retinopathy then you should still look after your diabetes and have a healthy lifestyle to reduce the risk of a retinopathy developing in the future.

-Note: if you notice any change in your vision before you are due a routine check, you should tell your doctor or optometrist who will arrange an eye check earlier.
+Note: if you notice any change in your vision before you are due a routine check, arrange to have an eye check earlier.

 What is the treatment for diabetic retinopathy?

 If you have mild diabetic retinopathy then you will not usually require any treatment other than controlling any other risk factors (for example, blood pressure, blood sugar (glucose) and cholesterol levels).

 Laser treatment is used mainly if you have new vessels growing (proliferative retinopathy), or if any type of retinopathy is affecting the macula.
 A laser is a very bright light that is very focused so it makes tiny burns on whatever it is focused on.
 A burn can seal leaks from blood vessels, and stop new vessels from growing further.
 The burns are so tiny and accurate that they can treat a tiny abnormal blood vessel.
 Several hundred burns may be needed to treat retinopathy.